 Our priority is to make this a safer stretch of road as soon as possible so that everyone living on and using State Highway 2 can get where they are going safely.

 One way we can do this is reviewing the current speed limits, but we need your help to make sure we’ve got it right.

 We know local people know their roads best.
 Let us know what you think about speed on this road.
 Does it feel safe for the way people use it?
 Is it affecting your community?

 We will take the feedback we get from you and others who use or live along this road into account when we look at possible changes to the speed limits.

 Mangatarata to Katikati speed review brochure [PDF, 2.1 MB]

-Locals know their roads best, so we want to hear from you.
+Locals know their roads best, so we asked for your feedback on the current speed limits.